coderajdeep/JavaNotes/50/hashmap_internal.md

 (n - 1) & hash == 0
 ```

-and therefore also go into bucket 0.
+and therefore go into bucket 0.

 Example: